 1. Beautiful Design Templates.

-With WordPress, there are around 7,400 free and paid templates to choose from with virtually infinite customisation options.
-This means that the chances of having the same template with someone else is really low.
-Wix platforms only have 300+ theme options, and 110 template option on Squarespace.
+With WordPress, there are around 7,400 free and paid templates to choose from with virtually infinite customization options.
+This means that the chances of having the same template as someone else is really low.
+Wix platforms only have 300+ theme options and 110 template options on Squarespace.

 3. Free e-commerce plugin.